YinkTech/Stock-Market/README.md

 # Stock-Market
-> This is a React-Redux app show orld stock market and get the details on individual stock
+> This is a React-Redux app that display all the crytopcurrency coins and display it details on a new page with trending coins list at the side
 ## Built With
 REACT & REDUX